-Abdominoplasty, known more commonly as a “tummy tuck,” is a major surgical procedure to reduces excess skin and fat from the middle and lower abdomen and to tighten the muscles of the abdominal wall.
+Abdominoplasty, known more commonly as a “tummy tuck,” is a major surgical procedure that reduces excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
 The procedure can dramatically reduce the appearance of a protruding abdomen.
 But bear in mind, it does produce a visible scar, which, depending on the extent of the original problem and the surgery required to correct it, can extend from hip to hip.
 If a tummy tuck can help, how it’s performed, and what results you can expect depend on the individual patient and can best be determined through a consultation.

 The Best Candidate For Abdominoplasty

 The best candidates for abdominoplasty are men or women who are in relatively good shape but are bothered by a large fat deposit or loose abdominal skin that won’t respond to diet or exercise.
 The surgery is particularly helpful to women who, through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can return to normal.
 Loss of skin elasticity in older patients, which frequently occurs with slight obesity, can also be improved.

 Patients who intend to lose a lot of weight should postpone the surgery.
 Also, women who plan future pregnancies should wait, as vertical muscles in the abdomen that are tightened during surgery can separate again during pregnancy.
 Abdominoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal appearance or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.